msolsavidp/msolsavidp/README.md

 </div>

-### <div align="center">I'm Sol, a full-stack developer 👨‍💻 from Argentina 🚀</div>
+### <div align="center">Hello World!
+I'm Sol, full-stack developer 👨‍💻 from Argentina 🚀</div>

+- ☀ About me
+  I'm a fullstack web developer.
+  Curious and passionate.
+The tech world and the infinite creative possibilities it offers deeply caught my interest.
+This attitude led me to decide to train as a    full-stack developer, where I found a space that enhances my desire to challenge myself.
+For me, challenges are an opportunity to learn and evolve, and that's why I face them with enthusiasm, responsibility, and commitment.

-- 🔭 I’m currently working on [Wine's club App](https://pf-street-art-wine-club-front-en-git-bb3b74-matias-rodriguez-ux.vercel.app/)
+- 🔭 My last work was [Wine's club App](https://pf-street-art-wine-club-front-en-git-bb3b74-matias-rodriguez-ux.vercel.app/)

 - 🌱 I’m currently perfecting my fullstack skills

-- ❓ Ask me about anything related to REACT stack and related technologies
+- ❓ Ask me about anything related to REACT, REDUX, NODE.JS, EXPRESS.JS, SQL, POSTGRESQL, BOOTSTRAP or MUI stack and related technologies

 - ⚡ Fun fact: I Keep a rubber duck on the desk for debugging 🦆